-Rendina Coss EVP Todd Varney says with the cost of capital still low, he sees more hospitals and healthcare system reevaluating development projects, especially off-campus projects.
-Were seeing a lot of projects that were put on the shelves being reevaluated, Todd says.
+Rendina Cos's EVP Todd Varney says with the cost of capital still low, he sees more hospitals and healthcare system reevaluating development projects, especially off-campus, that were shelved earlier.
 (Like that book you never had time to read, but now the movie is coming out, so you have to.)

 Mea Culpa: We misstated KDC's intentions with its Richardson office buildings and warehouse.
 They are working to lease those spaces.